 For sick and personal leave, employees must submit a Paid Time Off (PTO) form via the online system.
-You can obtain this link from the internal AFIA website or from the Operations Coordinator.
-The form will be reviewed by the Principal, so she can review the leave request and consider all other scheduling issues in making a determination.
+You can obtain this link from the internal AFIA website or from the Operations and Enrollment Coordinator.
+The form will be reviewed by the Operations and Enrollment Coordinator and/or Principal, and consider all other scheduling issues in making a determination.
 If you are requesting a personal day off, please do this as soon as you are able and within no less than two weeks before the requested date (unless it is an emergency).
 There is always the possibility that leave for non-emergency situations will not be approved to maintain school operations.
 It is crucial that adequate documentation is completed when taking PTO.
 In the case of illness or emergency situations, it is critical that proper documentation is on file, thus if the PTO form is not completed within one day of the PTO day, employees may have their pay deducted (some exceptions will apply such as the case of an extreme emergency).